se-edu/learningresources/contents/data/nosql/NoSQL.md

 }
 ```

-To start, let's jump into the most common implementation of such databases, _document databases_.
+To start, let's jump into the most common implementation of such databases, _document databases_.<br>
+One such commonly used database is MongoDB, which is a document based database.

 <box type="info" light>
 <li>Other types of NoSQL databases, such as <trigger for="key-value-db">key-value databases</trigger>,